 Retinoids/Retinols (Vitamin A) help against hyperpigmentation by increasing cellular turnover.
 This means that the over-pigmented cells get removed and get replaced with normal-pigmented cells instead.

 Hydroquinone is considered a gold standard for fighting hyperpigmentation.
 Hydroquinone blocks melanin from being formed.
 However, any product containing this ingredient must be used with caution, and you should consult a skin care professional before use.
 Prolonged or misuse of hydroquinone can lead to worsened symptoms.
-Generally, hydroquinone should not be used for more than 3 months continously at which time you would cycle off for xx months before using it again..
+Generally, hydroquinone should not be used for more than 3 months continuously at which time you would cycle off for a few months to allow your skin to normalize.
+Before resuming hydroquinone you must check with your clinician.

 If hydroquinone isn’t an option, try gentler brightening options such as arbutin, kojic acid, azelaic acid, glycolic acid, or lactic acid.
 Some of these ingredients work by preventing melanin production whereas others remove the outer layer of your skin to reveal healthier, unpigmented skin.